chinmayD1999/End-to-End-Security-Hardening-Centralized-Audit-Vault-for-FinTech-infrastructure/README.md

 ### 1.1 Introduction

-In modern enterprise environments, traditional "castle-and-moat" security models—where everything inside the network is trusted—are no longer sufficient.
-Sophisticated threats often originate from compromised internal nodes or stolen physical hardware.

 This project, **"End to End Security Hardening Centralized Audit Vault for FinTech infrastructure"** simulates a high-security, critical infrastructure environment typical of the Fintech or Defense sectors.
 By deploying a strictly **Offline** network, the project completely isolates sensitive data from the public internet.
 It utilizes **Red Hat Enterprise Linux 9 (RHEL 9)** to build a robust architecture that prioritizes identity governance, immutable logging, and automated encryption over convenience.